adventistmedia/worldly/README.md

 Regions (State/Province) are provided for some countries in seperate YAML files

-Check if regions exist for country
+Check if a regions exist for country
 ```
   country.regions? => true
 ```